CypherCrafterr/MelodyHarpSolver/README.md

 1. **Open Skyblock:**
    - Go to harp in the park or if you have the harp on your island go to that.

-2. **Start Melody's Harp Minigame:**
+2. **Start Melody's Harp:**
-   - Begin the Melody's Harp minigame as you normally would.
+   - Begin playing the song.

 3. **Activate the Mod:**
-   - The mod will automatically detect the minigame and start playing the notes for you.
+   - Mod will automatically detect the song then begin pressing the notes for you.

 ## License
 Licensed under the MIT License.
 See the LICENSE file for more information.